tomzx/blog.tomrochette.com-content/agi/reverse-engineering/eurisko/article.md

 * Generalizations: Which other concepts have less restrictive definitions than C?
 * Specializations: Which concepts satisfy C's definition plus some additional constraints?
 * Examples: What are some things that satisfy C's definition?
-* IsA: Which concepts' definitions does C itself satify?
+* IsA: Which concepts' definitions does C itself satisfy?
 * InDomainOf: Which operations can be performed on C's?
 * InRangeOf: Which operations result in values which are C's?
 * Views: How can we view some other kind of entity as if it were a C?